kevintandean/battlePyClient/README.md

 ```

-batPy.register() takes filepath and name as parameters (note: name shouldn't contain file extension).
+batPy.register() takes filepath and alias as parameters (note: alias shouldn't contain file extension).
 Running batPy.register() will upload your file and run it against ImprovedRandomPlayer.